 This indicator shows the proportion of the population aged 15 and over that had taken strong painkillers, sleeping pills or tranquillisers almost every day (on at least 20 days) in the previous 30 days.

-In 2022, the following three questions were asked (if the answer is yes, the next question will be asked):
+Since 2022 the following three questions have been asked in the survey (if the answer was yes, the next question was asked):

 Sleeping tablets and tranquillisers: